 Kathleen “Katie” Berkey is a Florida Bar Board Certified Specialist (BCS) in City, County and Local Government Law and a certified Professional Planner by the American Institute of Certified Planners (AICP).
 Ms. Berkey is the only practicing professional to hold both credentials in Southwest Florida and one of eight statewide.
-She represents clients in zoning, land use, and planning matters, including: representing clients in local government administrative matters before city and county commissions, councils, and boards; environmental resource and water use permitting; local and state code compliance; and private and government contracting and negotiation.
-As a certified Professional Planner, she is qualified to provide expert witness testimony on zoning, land use, and planning issues.
-Ms. Berkey also represents condominium, cooperative, and homeowners’ association clients with the management and operational aspects of governing their communities, as well as zoning and land use matters.
-Prior to joining the firm, she practiced community association, land use, zoning, and local government law, working closely with federal, state, and municipal agencies and served as a Senior Planner and Project Manager for a national planning, design, and engineering consultant.
+She represents clients in zoning, land use, development, and planning matters, including: representing clients before city and county commissions, councils, and boards in hearings throughout Southwest Florida and around the state; environmental resource and water use permitting; local and state code compliance; and private and government contracting and negotiation.

 - Successfully advocated for and negotiated the terms of a County paving assessment agreement, which has been on hold for almost a year prior to being retained.
 The Agreement was unanimously approved by County Commission.

 - Advised neighborhood group opposed to adjacent rezoning of a low-impact professional office use to a 392-unit multifamily and a 16-unit townhome development.
 Application was withdrawn by the developer on the day of the City Council hearing (2021).

 - Counsels and advises on federal, state, and local laws and compliance in the areas of building and environmental permitting, growth management, planning, and zoning.